obokhove/FDnumerics2526/FVDG0/readme.md

 Update in (5c; typo corrected) and Exercise.

-Codes for TC0 and TC1 uploaded;please check and test.
+Codes for TC0 and TC1 uploaded; please check and test.

+NB: TC2 is incomplete.

 Firedrake (installation and examples) https://www.firedrakeproject.org/documentation.html